zdravkov/kendo-docs/getting-started/web/button/overview.md

 ## Using Icons

-The Kendo UI Button can accommodate an icon, which enhances the meaning of the text content.
+The **Button** can accommodate an icon, which enhances the meaning of the text content.
 The widget provides two ways to add an icon - with a classic `img` element or with a background image (usually a sprite).
 From web standarts' point of view, using background images is better, because the icon does not represent structural content, but it's simply a decoration.

 ### Background icons

 Background icons are applied via the `spriteCssClass` property and are displayed as a background of a `span` element.
-This element can be rendered by the Button automatically, or an existing `span` element can be used, if it has a `k-sprite` CSS class.
+This element can be rendered by the **Button** automatically, or an existing `span` element can be used, if it has a `k-sprite` CSS class.

 #### Example